xcarnd/CarND-Behavioral-Cloning-P3/writeup.md

 The model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths with 24/36/48/64 (model.py lines 109-124).
 The output from the convolution layers are then flattened (model.py line 119) and piping into 4 fully connected layers (model.py lines 120-123) to get the final ouput.

-The model uses ReLU layers to introduce nonlinearity between all the convolution layers and fully connected layers (expect the final output layer).
-Data is cropped and normalized in the model using a Keras Cropping2D layer and Lambda layer (model.py lines 111-113).
+The model uses ReLU layers to introduce nonlinearity between all the convolution layers and fully connected layers (except the final output layer).
+Data points are cropped and normalized in the model using a Keras Cropping2D layer and Lambda layer (model.py lines 111-113).

 #### 2. Attempts to reduce overfitting in the model

 The model does not suffer from overfitting issues, so no regulariztions are introduced to avoid overfitting.
-(See also [here](#architecture-and-training-documentation) for the loss curve)

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.